How to Make a Cappuccino: The Difficult Relationship Between Espresso and Milk

 It almost borders on irony that the super automatic espresso machine, of all things, is bringing an end to this crisis.
 Once people started tailoring their own delicious homemade cappuccino recipes, its popularity returned, phoenix-like, from the ashes.

 Still, what really sets it apart?
 How does cappuccino differ from cafe latte, latte macchiato and all the rest?
-Most importantly, we want to know how to make cappuccino, while bringing out the best in our milk and coffee.
+Most importantly, we want to know how to make a cappuccino, while bringing out the best in our milk and coffee.
 In this updated guide, all will be revealed.

-What Is Cappuccino?
+What Is a Cappuccino?

 If us coffee lovers want to answer the question: What is cappuccino? we should ask the inventors.
-Coffeeness reader Daniel has provided us with an enlightening link: The Instituto Nazionale Espresso Italiano (INEI) has published an explanatory brochure in English with a solid definition of espresso and cappuccino.
+Coffeeness reader Daniel has provided us with an enlightening link: The Istituto Nazionale Espresso Italiano (INEI) has published an explanatory brochure in English with a solid definition of espresso and cappuccino.
 According to this, a “high-quality” Italian cappuccino consists of:

 25 ml (0.84 oz) espresso and 100 ml (3.38 oz) steamed milk